 Let's examine an acorn squash, shall we?

 Pecans and acorn squash are two things that scream fall and Thanksgiving.
-And the flavor combination is brilliant.
+And together they're brilliant.
 Pecans have a subtle maple flavor that is perfect with the sweetness of the squash.

 You can also cut the squash into bite-sized pieces and mix it with brown rice and sautéed spinach for a hearty vegetarian dish.

-Acorn squash skin is perfectly edible when it’s roasted this way.
-I love how it looks with the skin for presentation — if it’s not to your taste, though, it easily comes off as you eat around it.
-Enjoy it any however you’d like to.
-Either way, it’s pecans and acorn squash and will therefor be fabulous.
+Acorn squash skin is perfectly edible when it's roasted or baked.
+I love how it looks with the skin for presentation -- if it's not to your taste, though, it easily comes off.

 - 1 tablespoon brown sugar

 - 1 teaspoon ground cinnamon